Wu-Wu/Plack-Middleware-Throttle-Lite/README.md

-=pod

-=head1 NAME
+# NAME

 Plack::Middleware::Throttle::Lite - Requests throttling for Plack

-=head1 VERSION
+# VERSION

-version 0.05
+version 0.06

-=head1 DESCRIPTION
+# DESCRIPTION

 This middleware allows to restrict access to PSGI application based on requests per unit of time (hour/day at the moment).
-Implemetation of the middleware inspired by L<Plack::Middleware::Throttle>.
+Implemetation of the middleware inspired by [Plack::Middleware::Throttle](http://search.cpan.org/perldoc?Plack::Middleware::Throttle).

-=head2 FEATURES
+## FEATURES

-=over 4

-=item Blacklisting
+- Blacklisting

-Requests from specified IPs (including ranges) or CIDRs are rejects immediately with response B<403 Forbidden>.
+    Requests from specified IPs (including ranges) or CIDRs are rejects immediately with response __403 Forbidden__.

-=item Whitelisting
+- Whitelisting

     Requests from specified IPs (including ranges) or CIDRs allows to get an unlimited access to the application.

-=item Flexible and simple throttling policy
+- Flexible and simple throttling policy

     Access to an application might be configured by using one of the several time measuring units (minute, hour, day).

-=item Routes configuration
+- Routes configuration

     Flexible settings for routes matching based on regular expressions.

-=item Various storage backends
+- Various storage backends

     There is an API which allows to write and use any database or cache system to manipulate throttling data.

-=item Very lightweight
+- Very lightweight

-It will not install C<a-half-of-CPAN> or C<heavy> dependencies!
+    It will not install `a-half-of-CPAN` or `heavy` dependencies!

-=back

-=head1 SYNOPSYS
+# SYNOPSYS

     # inside your app.psgi
     my $app = builder {